Democratic Autonomous Administration of North and East Syria: Religion

-Most ethnic Kurdish and Arab people in Northern Syria adhere to Sunni Islam, while ethnic Assyrian people generally are Syriac Orthodox, Chaldean Catholic, Syriac Catholic or adherents of the Assyrian Church of the East.
+Most ethnic Arab and Kurdish people in Northern Syria adhere to Sunni Islam, while ethnic Assyrian people generally are Syriac Orthodox, Chaldean Catholic, Syriac Catholic or adherents of the Assyrian Church of the East.
 There are also adherents to other religions, such as Yazidism.
 The dominant PYD party and the political administration in the region are decidedly secular.

-Population centres
+Population

 This list includes all cities and towns in the region with more than 10,000 inhabitants.
-The population figures are given according to the 2004 Syrian census.Cities highlighted in light grey are partially under the civil control of the Syrian government.
+The population figures are given according to the 2004 Syrian census.

 Health

 Healthcare is organized through the region's "Health and Environment Authority" and through sub-region and canton-level Health Committees.
 Independent organizations providing healthcare in the region include the Kurdish Red Crescent, the Syrian American Medical Society, the Free Burma Rangers and Doctors Without Borders.
 The 2019 Turkish offensive left thousands of people in the region without access to basic necessities as the majority of international aid groups withdrew during the violence.